Ate329/CourseraPrincetonCS/README.md

 # CourseraPrincetonCS
-This is a reporsitory for all the Programming Assignments I did in Coursera Princeton University Computer Science: Programming with a Purpose course.
+This is a reporsitory for all the Programming Assignments I did in the Coursera course - [Computer Science: Programming with a Purpose](https://www.coursera.org/learn/cs-programming-java) offered by [Princeton University](https://www.coursera.org/princeton).